-The Trumbull Campus Faculty Council is composed of all tenured and tenure-track Faculty (hereinafter "Faculty") as well as the full-time non-tenure-track Faculty (hereinafter "FTNTT Faculty").
-The FC is an advisory and recommendatory body to the Trumbull Campus Dean, whose ex-officio membership is non-voting.
+The Faculty Council is an advisory and recommendatory body to the Trumbull Campus Dean, whose exofficio membership is non-voting.
 It is the purpose of the Trumbull Faculty Council to advise and recommend on all academic and faculty matters, including campus-wide matters as stated in the CBAs, which are of concern to the Trumbull Faculty Council.
 The Faculty Council also provides a means for the faculty to provide advice about the governance of the Trumbull Campus and the Regional Campus System.

-Constitution of the Faculty Council of Kent State University at Trumbull:
+Constitution of the FC of Kent State University at Trumbull

-Article I: Name
+Article I: Name.

-The name of this organization shall be the Faculty Council of Kent State University at Trumbull.
+The name of this organization shall be the Faculty Council (FC) of Kent State University at Trumbull.

-Article II: Purpose
+Article II: Purpose.